iPhone Tips and Tricks #21: Cursor Control

 Space Bar into Touchpad for your Cursor

 This will only work on certain iPhones and not on an iPad.
-This is a very useful trick that you can use with your iPhone's curser.
+This is a very useful trick that you can use with your iPhone's cursor.
 I use this trick all the time and it can save you a lot of time.
-With this trick you will be able to move your curser to any spot on your screen or any word or letter if you missed one.
+With this trick you will be able to move your cursor to any spot on your screen or any word or letter if you missed one.
 To do this trick, you need to hold down your space bar for a second until you feel a little vibration.
 All of the letters on your keyboard disappear.
 Remember to not let go.
 Your screen now becomes a mousepad for your finger.
-Then you can move your finger anywhere you would like to place your curser then let go of keyboard.
+Then you can move your finger anywhere you would like to place your cursor then let go of keyboard.
 You can start typing if you missed a letter and then go back to typing.
 It saves time and effort instead of erasing all of it and re-typing again.

 Happy Techno Trails,